 This is a programme aimed at developing high achieving trainees knowledge and skills in leadership and sustainable quality improvement.
 Scholars get a dedicated study budget for their project and training and mentoring throughout the year.

 Meet our Sustainability scholars

-Jacob is an ST5 in general adult psychiatry carrying out his training at the South London and Maudsley (SLaM) NHS Foundation Trust.
+Dasal is an ST5 in medical psychotherapy and general adult psychiatry carrying out his training at Sheffield Health and Social Care (SHSC) NHS Foundation trust.

 During his time as a sustainability scholar he will be reviewing trust processes with an aim to reduce journeys and offer low carbon alternatives where possible.
 This will include expanding a pilot staff electric bike-sharing scheme for community visits and working collaboratively with neighbouring trusts, local government and third sector organisations.
 He also aims to promote and establish sustainable mental health practice and multi-disciplinary quality improvement across the Yorkshire region.